CAREER Info -- What can you do with a major in psychology?

 Continuing on to a graduate degree…

 If you want to work as a psychologist in some capacity, than you should plan on applying to a graduate school.
 Many universities offer graduate degrees in clinical psychology, counseling, educational psychology, and industrial psychology.
 A smaller number provide degrees in such specialties as sports psychology and forensic psychology.
 You will find information on graduate study and career options at a number of the general sites on my home page.
-I also recommend the grad school information provided by Jessica Percodani and by Stephen Black.

 You will encounter plenty of tips as you review advice on getting into graduate school.
 Here is a sample: